 Probably John Stathum also put a new roof on the nave of Perpendicular pitch, raising the walls over the arcades and inserting clerestory windows.
 The tracery of these windows was removed and the mullions renewed at a later date.
 John was succeeded by his son, Thomas, who died in 1470, having twice married.
 He has an altar tomb on the North side of the South aisle bearing a memorial brass.

 Robert Sacheverell’s daughter married Edward Pole, of Radbourn.
 When Dale Abbey was dissolved and the Church destroyed in 1539, Francis Pole, of Radbourn, purchased most of the material.
 It seems likely that the glass in the windows in the North Chapel was purchased from him by Sir Henry Sacheverell.
-The glass and stone framework from the refectory windows were placed in the North Chapel.
+The glass and stone framework from the cloisters were placed in the North Chapel.

 Over the South door of the Church is a porch which in all probability came from Dale Abbey.
 In former times crosses were placed in every Churchyard.
 The old shaft of one remains in Morley Churchyard, it has been considerably shortened in order to receive a sundial, which was placed upon it in 1762.
 There is another cross known as the Butter Cross which, about a century ago, was enclosed from a public green.